pkeilbach/htwg-practical-nlp/docs/presentations.md

 For the **practical part**, try to aim for 25-50% of the time (depending on the topic).
 Feel free to use any tool you want.
 You can show something in the browser, use Postman or Jupyter notebooks, or do some live hacking on the command line. 🤓

+!!! note

+    If you work on a paper, there may be fewer practiical parts as if you work on a tool or framework.
+That's totally fine!

 Besides that, there are no strict rules about the presentation format.
 You can use slides if you want, but it is not mandatory.

 ## Presentation Dates